The Greek Age of Bronze

 Based on the Tiryns representation a possible reconstruction of a such linen defence with scale reinforcements on shoulders, torso, lower abdomen area and relevant belt can be thus assumed.

-No similar large belts from Achaean period have been so far discovered.
-Nevertheless a very similar war belt has been found in Crete even if it is dated around IX century BC.
+No other large belts from Achaean period have been so far discovered.
+Nevertheless a war belt has been found in Crete even if it is dated around IX century BC.

 Another hypothesis about the "poncho" style corselet shows in the stele from Mycenae (see also the page edicated to the corselet) can be made.
 Because of its bronze like color this perishable material protection could also have been reinforced with metal strips as well as with some rows of scale similar to the one found in Mycenae.
 Based on these element a possible reconstruction of this defence could be reasonably assumed .